IEEE Geoscience and Remote Sensing Society

 III.
 Field of Interest

-The Field of Interest of the Society is the theory, concepts, and techniques of science and engineering as applied to sensing the earth, oceans, atmosphere and space, and the processing, interpretation and dissemination of this information.
+The fields of interest of the GRS Society are the theory, concepts, and techniques of science and engineering as they apply to the remote sensing of the earth, oceans, atmosphere, and space, as well as the processing, interpretation and dissemination of this information.

 V. Financial Support

-The Society may levy fees on its members and Affiliates for publication and additional purposes.
-Society membership and Society affiliation may be maintained only by regular payment of the Society fee.
-Any Society member or Affiliate who is delinquent in paying the Society fee for four months shall be dropped from Society membership or affiliation.
-The Society may increase its fee only when Headquarters is notified by October 1 of each year with the increase to take effect as of the following January 1.
+The Society may levy dues on its members and Affiliates for publication and additional purposes.
+Society membership and Society affiliation may be maintained only by regular payment of the Society dues.
+Any Society member or Affiliate who is delinquent in paying the Society dues for four months shall be dropped from Society membership or affiliation.
+The Society may increase its dues only when Headquarters is notified by October 1 of each year with the increase to take effect as of the following January 1.